 Sign your claim in the space provided on the bottom of the form.

 Mail your claim to the address listed on page 1 of these instructions.

-If amending a claim for a year before 2007, call the department at one of the phone numbers listed on page 1 of these instructions.
+If amending a claim for a year before 2009, call one of the numbers listed on page 1 of these instructions.